Table of Contents

 Changes

-The function is deprecated.
+and uses host-allocated buffers.
 Users are encouraged to use ext_offchain_local_storage_read_version_1

 instead.